uncor3/storyteller-challenge/templates/DECISIONS.md

 ## Pack structure and invariants

-- I kept the same pack structure but on "info" type as it allowed additional types I also provided an image for a better looking UI
+- "info" type allows additional types so I provided an image for a better looking UI
+- Added "id" field to events.schema to be able to identify duplicates and filter them out

 ## What I would do with 2 more hours